randaalex/finance_bot/pkg/firefly/docs/AutocompleteApi.md

 > []AutocompleteRule GetRulesAC(ctx).Query(query).Limit(limit).Execute()

-All rules of the user returned in a basic auto-complete array.
+Returns all rules of the user returned in a basic auto-complete array.

 ### Example